Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-lZIBHCRFWiU.md

 ### Transcript

-> essentially bowling you can kind of bowl in the game right now i don't know who was it somebody made like a video where they had like the bowling sound that they just drove a train through something was it kibbits or was it someone else i can't remember it was a good video, so yes good times
+> essentially bowling you can kind of bowl in the game right now I don't know who was it somebody made like a video where they had like the bowling sound that they just drove a train through something was it kibbits or was it someone else I can't remember it was a good video, so yes good times